rackerlabs/support-how-to/content/how-to/cloud-servers/vhost-and-server-blocks-basics/index.md

 product: Cloud Servers
 product_url: cloud-servers
 ---

+This article introduces you to vhost and server block basics.

-### How to check the web servers status
+### Check the web server status

-The most common web servers that run on Linux&reg; are Apache&reg; (**httpd** or **apache2**) and NGINX&reg;.
+The most common web servers that run on Linux&reg; are Apache&reg;

-Plesk&reg; is a GUI platform to manage websites.
+(**httpd** or **apache2**) and NGINX&reg;.
+Plesk&reg; is a GUI
+platform for managing websites.
 If you have Plesk installed, use this article as a guide to understand vhosts.

-By default, web servers allow HTTP traffic through port 80, and HTTPS (secure) traffic through port 443.
+By default, web servers allow HTTP traffic through port `80` and HTTPS (secure) traffic through port `443`.

-To find the web server that runs on ports 80 and 443, enter the following command:
+To find the webserver that runs on ports `80` and `443`, enter the following command:

 ```sh
 # netstat -plnt | awk '$4 ~ /:(80|443)$/'